solarslurpi/GrowBuddies/docs/mistbuddy.md

 - A MistBuddy tied into the grow tent

-VPDBuddy ties the:
+MistBuddy ties the:
-- CO2, Temp, and RH readings being sent out by.
+- CO2, Temp, and RH readings are being sent out by.
 - VPD Controller Python Class.
 -
  sends it's readings to the growBuddy mqtt Broker running on a Raspberry Pi.
 The Python Class VPDController

  ## Tuning the PID
  ### PID Python Code
- vpdBuddy implements a modified version of [simple-pid](https://github.com/m-lundberg/simple-pid).
+ MistBuddy implements a modified version of [simple-pid](https://github.com/m-lundberg/simple-pid).
 Thanks to the initial work of [Brett Beauregard and his Arduino PID controller as well as documentation](http://brettbeauregard.com/blog/2011/04/improving-the-beginners-pid-introduction/).
 The modification uses the time between mqtt messages as the (fairly) consistent sampling time instead of the system clock.
  ### Tuning
 #### Challenges
 - The input, setpoint, and error terms are all in floating point units relative to vpd readings.  vpd readings are typically between 0.0 and 2.0.
 The output is the number of seconds to turn on MistBuddy.
 Thus, the output includes a conversion from vpd (floating point) to number of seconds (integer)